sdrdis/jquery.serialize-hash/README.md

 #Example:

-Here we have a form with traditional `type="text"` input field, an HTML5 `type="email"` input field, and a set of `type="hidden"` input fields making up an embeded hash.
-It outputs a nicely formatted JSON hash using the name attribute as the key and the value attribute as the value.
+Here we have a form with traditional `type="text"` input field, an HTML5 `type="email"` input field, and a set of `type="hidden"` input fields with brackets in their names (making a nested hash).
+It outputs a nicely formatted JSON hash using the name attribute as the hash key and the value attribute as the hash value.

 ##HTML
 ```html